 The resort is made up of a handful of Aspen log cabins nestled in the woods, with full kitchens and big porches.

 This family-owned business is just what you expect to see in this remote part of the world.
 No chain hotels, no big businesses.
-Owner, Leonard Ellis, has been guiding people to grizzlies in the region for decades.
+Owner, Leonard Ellis, has been guiding people to grizzly bears in British Columbia for decades.

 Like many people in the region, he started as a Grizzly hunting and fishing guide in the region.
 However, as regulations have changed in the region, he transferred his incredibly acute Grizzly spotting skills to the growing business of wildlife viewing and photography.